-If you’re planning a visit to Toronto or just a resident looking for fun things to do, you’re in the right place.
-I wanted to see if I could come up with 101 things to do in Toronto in the summer, and it was surprisingly easy.
+While I was living in Toronto in 2019, I wanted to see if I could come up with 101 things to do in Toronto in the summer, and it was surprisingly easy!
+Since then, I’ve updated this post every year to include the latest events and new places to visit.

 From cultural and food events to weekend road trips, there’s no shortage of fun Toronto summer activities to check out this year.